Thomas Markle: Personal life

 Markle married student and secretary Roslyn Loveless in 1964; they had met the year before at a campus party at the University of Chicago.
-They had two children, Yvonne Marie Markle (who later changed her name to Samantha) in 1964 and Thomas Wayne Markle Jr. in 1966, before divorcing in 1975.
+They had two children: in 1964 Yvonne Marie Markle, who later changed her name to Samantha; and in 1966, Thomas Wayne Markle Jr., before divorcing in 1975.
 In a 2019 interview with Daily Mirror Loveless accused Markle of having extramarital affairs during their marriage, allegations which he denied.

 He married Doria Ragland at the Self-Realization Fellowship Temple of Paramahansa Yogananda in Hollywood, Los Angeles, on December 23, 1979, officiated by Brother Bhaktananda.
-Their daughter, Rachel Meghan Markle (known by her middle name), who later became the Duchess of Sussex, was born on August 4, 1981.
-The couple split when their daughter was two years old.
-Their marriage ended in divorce in 1987.
+Their daughter, his third child, Rachel Meghan Markle, was born on August 4, 1981.
+The couple separated when their daughter was two years old, and their marriage ended in divorce in 1987.
 He won a California State Lottery prize in 1990, "scooping $750,000 with five numbers, which included Meghan's birth date".
-Both parents contributed to raising Meghan and, at the age of nine, she started living full-time with her father as Ragland pursued a career.
+Thomas Markle primarily raised Meghan from the time she was nine and started living full-time with him as Ragland pursued a career.
 He paid for Meghan's private education from preschool at Hollywood Little Red Schoolhouse to Northwestern University as well as living expenses.
 In addition to his regular job, Markle spent time helping with lighting for plays and musicals at Immaculate Heart High School, which Meghan attended.

 In 2016, Markle filed for bankruptcy for a second time over a debt of $30,000.
 He lived in Rosarito, Mexico, before moving to Cebu, Philippines, in 2025.

-In May 2018, Markle underwent a heart surgery days before his daughter Meghan's wedding to Prince Harry.
+In May 2018, Markle suffered two heart attacks and underwent heart surgery days before his youngest daughter Meghan's wedding to Prince Harry.
 In May 2022, he was hospitalized after suffering a stroke.
+In December 2025, he underwent emergency surgery after a blood clot developed in his left leg, which resulted in the amputation of his left leg below the knee.
+It was reported that he required a second surgery to remove a blood clot in his left thigh.
+A spokesperson for Meghan confirmed she would reach out to her father.

+As of March 2026, Markle was reportedly in a relationship with Filipina nurse, Rio Canedo, who is 35 years his junior.
+In May 2026, he returned to the U.S. for ongoing medical care.